consiglionazionaledellericerche/jscontact-tools/README.md

 ### Conversion examples

-Here in the following two examples of conversion between vCard and JSContact card object.
+Here in the following two examples of conversion between vCard and JSContact Card object.

 ```